Alex Parkhouse, PhD, MA

 Assistant Professor, Division of Social and Behavioral Sciences

-Dr. Alex Parkhouse is an Assistant Professor in the Division of Social and Behavioral Sciences in the School of Public Health.
-A medical sociologist by training, his research and teaching areas of expertise center on stress and mental health, stigma and chronic illness, social determinants of health, and qualitative methods.
-Dr. Parkhouse is a recipient of the University of Memphis School of Public Health Riser Award.
-With this award, he founded and opened the Community Stress and Well-Being Lab, which he currently serves as Principal Investigator.
-He also serves as an investigator on additional grant funded projects related to his research areas of interest.
-Prior to his current position at the University of Memphis, he previously served as Assistant Professor of Sociology at Quinnipiac University.
-At QU, he also held a joint faculty appointment at the Frank H. Netter School of Medicine, as Assistant Professor of Medical Sciences and Co-Coordinator of the Global Public and Community Health (GPCH) Concentration.
-Dr. Parkhouse completed his Ph.D. in Sociology at the University of New Hampshire, and his M.A. and B.A. (summa cum laude honors) in Sociology at the University of North Dakota.
+Dr. Alex Parkhouse is an Assistant Professor in the Division of Social and Behavioral Sciences (SBS) at the School of Public Health.
+He also serves as graduate Program Coordinator for SBS.
+A medical sociologist by training, his research and teaching areas of expertise center on stress and mental health, social determinants of health, stigma, and qualitative methods.
+He is a recipient of the University of Memphis School of Public Health RISER Award.
+With support from the award, he founded and serves as the Director of the Community Stress and Well-being Lab.
+Additionally, he serves as the 2026 Chair of the public health academics section of the Tennessee Public Health Association.
+He is also a active member of the Latino Health Care Priorities Planning Committee for Memphis-Shelby County; a community service opportunity inspired by his adoption from Latin America and his home city of Medellin, Colombia.
+Dr. Parkhouse completed his PhD in Sociology at the University of New Hampshire and his MA and BA (Summa Cum Laude academic honors) in Sociology at the University of North Dakota.

 Research Areas